Skip to main content

 Specifying Domain while Invoking Workflow

 When we start/run a workflow, we can specify which tasks must run on which domains.
-To run the workflow with tasks routed to the domain-based worker, we can specify the following task to domain mapping:
+To run the workflow with tasks routed to the domain-based worker, we can specify the following task-to-domain mapping:

 {